 But a plan or issuer is not required to cover injuries that do not result from a medical condition or domestic violence.
 This means that injuries sustained in high-risk activities, such as bungee jumping, sky-diving, or whitewater rafting may not be covered.

-Still, the plan could not exclude people from enrollment in the plan because of their high-risk hobby.
+Still, a plan cannot exclude people from enrollment because of their high-risk hobby.
 And it would still cover treatment for other medical conditions that were not related to the high-risk activity.
-Check with your insurance plan about their coverage of injuries.
+Check with your insurance plan about their coverage of injuries related to risky sports.